DanWahlin/CodeWithDanDockerServices/README.md

 This is a demo application from the [Docker for Web Developers](https://www.pluralsight.com/courses/docker-web-development) course on Pluralsight that demonstrates how multiple services can be integrated and orchestrated using Docker and Docker Compose.

-1. Install Docker CE for Mac or Docker CE for Windows from https://docker.com and the lastest LTS version of Node.js from https://nodejs.org.
+1. Install Docker Desktop for Mac or Docker CE for Windows from https://docker.com and the lastest LTS version of Node.js from https://nodejs.org.
 1. Set the environment variables in your command window.

       `export APP_ENV=development`